Customizable Universal Cuff Utensil/Tool Holder

 A similar device can be found at enablemart:

-This device is reasonably priced at $12 and has a three valuable features:
+This device is reasonably priced at $12 and has three valuable features:

 2. It can be easily laundered if needed.

-1. The pocket which holds the utensil is fixed in width and therefor accommodates a small set of utensils.
-Based on the picture it looks like it is optimized for plastic forks and spoons.
+1. The pocket that holds the utensil is fixed in width and, therefore, accommodates a small set of utensils.
+Based on the picture, it looks like it is optimized for plastic forks and spoons.

 2. It’s unlikely that a knife could be inserted into the pocket and remain in a vertical orientation.